Print

 It is probably best to use a combination of the different approaches.
 The risen Jesus commanded John to send the book to real churches in the first century, so it was intended to be relevant to them.
 This would mean that the beasts probably did represent a specific evil power in John’s own time.
 However it also portrays the on-going battle between good and evil, showing us that ultimate victory does belong to God and the Lamb.
 It does also speak about the future, telling us that Jesus will return and establish his kingdom, when the forces of darkness will finally be destroyed.

-Introduction to the Book of Revelation Four main views of Revelation
+Introduction to the Book of Revelation Structure of the book

 Millennium Rapture and tribulation